jejung/heimdall/README.md

      'talk.politics.misc',
      'talk.religion.misc'

-Exploring the data, we can see that the distribution of the categories are like:
+Exploring the dataset, the distribution of the categories is like:

 ![feature_dist](https://cloud.githubusercontent.com/assets/13054871/24388181/56fa9172-134f-11e7-9a01-b75a204d6a55.png)

-We can see that data is well distributed, just some of the categories like `alt.atheism` and `talk.religion.misc` have less examples, other ones are balanced.
-We will choose the `sci` categories group to validate our model, since the distribution is well balanced on that classes and the contents will be very similar, the same as in a help desk system.
+This graph show that the data is well distributed, just some of the categories like `alt.atheism` and `talk.religion.misc` have less examples than others.
+The `sci` categories group will be chosen to validate Heimdall's model since the distribution is well balanced on that classes and the contents will be very similar, the same as a help desk system.

-Filtering data to use the chosen ones we end up with:
+Filtering data to use the chosen categories, data end up with:

     Size of train data: 2373 samples
     Size of test data: 1579 samples